 Types of accommodation in Tokyo

-Due to lack of space, most people live in apartments in Tokyo.
+Due to the lack of space, most people live in apartments in Tokyo.
 Larger family homes with gardens are available but will be located further from the city centre.

-Many single expats living in Tokyo for a year or two opt to live in shared housing, commonly referred to as gaijin (foreigner) houses, in which living areas, kitchens and bathrooms are shared by all the residents.
-This type of accommodation is cheaper than renting an apartment, and also has the added benefits of shorter notice periods and fewer initial costs.
+Many single expats living in Tokyo for a year or two opt to live in shared housing, commonly called gaikokujin housing for its popularity with foreigners, in which all the residents share living areas, kitchens and bathrooms.
+This type of accommodation is cheaper than renting an apartment and also has the added benefits of shorter notice periods and lower initial costs.

 Finding accommodation in Tokyo

 For this reason, most new arrivals prefer to enlist the services of a real estate agent.
-These professionals not only communicate in Japanese but have a comprehensive knowledge of suitable properties in the area and are in a position to find accommodation that meets the needs and budget of their clients.
+These professionals have a comprehensive knowledge of suitable properties in the area and are in a position to find accommodation that meets the needs and budget of their clients.

 Furthermore, many landlords are reluctant to rent to foreigners without the security of using a reputable agent or at least a Japanese guarantor.

 Renting accommodation in Tokyo